ChunZhou1/map1/README.md

               because Location is sensitive data!
 Requiring HTTPS to protect the privacy of your users' location data

-              You can use brower such as chrome and firefox(not surport safari) or you can goto  **"dist"** directory
+              You can use brower such as chrome and firefox(not surport safari) or you can goto  dist directory

               and click "index.html"